ARMmbed/connector-bridge/README.md

+# connector-bridge
-mbed Device Connector/Device Server integration bridge
+mbed Connector Integration bridge source

-Integration bridge (Java-based) between mDC and/or mDS and Third Parties
+Integration bridge between mbed Connector and Third Parties

+This is the primary source tree for the prototype mbed Connector bridges.

+This is a netbeans-based maven java project.

 Copyright 2015.
 ARM Ltd. All rights reserved.